Trezzix/MAS410_heaveCompensator/README.md

 # MAS410 Project: Heave Compensator

-*Project for MAS410 Hydraulic Components and Systems*
+*Project for the MSc. course MAS410 Hydraulic Components and Systems*

 <img src="projectImage.png" alt="drawing" width="450"/> \
 The project's primary focus is to make a heave compensator for the